Doctor Who Monsters, Aliens and Villains

 Some time after this, the Fifth Doctor again found himself facing an Osiran enemy in the form of Sekhmet the Avenger, a living weapon created by the Osiran Ra to smite his enemies when they sought to slay him as he grew old and weary after so long on Earth.
 Having killed Ra’s enemies, Sekhmet found her taste for blood had grown, turning her against innocents in a killing frenzy until the other Osirans were able to trap her inside a trisilicate asteroid and launch her into space after tricking her into drinking a lake of alcohol that had been dyed red to resemble blood.
 After drifting through space for centuries, Sekhmet eventually landed on Peladon, a distant world with a medieval-like society that had become particularly dear to The Doctor ever since the Third Doctor played a vital role in its history on two separate occasions ("The Curse of Peladon" and "The Monster of Peladon").
 Trapped underneath Peladon’s surface for centuries, the trisilicate being made of negatively charged atoms that sapped her strength, Sekhmet was eventually partly freed when Peladon’s miners unwittingly cracked open her prison, but the Osirans had also imprisoned her behind a blood-lock that could only be opened by the blood of four Royal females.

-To this end, Sekhmet was able to transmit a weak telepathic signal that would lure the required females to her, her first victim being the mother of Peladon’s current king Pelleas while the second was Alyxlyr, a princess of the Ice Warriors who had recently been appointed Peladon’s new ambassador, and the third was the Earth princess Pandora, sent to Peladon as part of an arranged marriage to Pelleas to grant Earth access to Peladon’s mineral riches.
-Although Sekhmet attempted to use the Fifth Doctor’s companion Erimem as one of the Royals to break the lock - Erimem having nearly been appointed pharaoh in ancient Egypt before political manipulations of the time drove her to depart with The Doctor and Peri -, Erimem was able to trick Sekhmet by poisoning her own blood with a distillation of mandrake root, disrupting Sekhmet’s escape and weakening her enough for Alyxlr’s brother Zixlyr to set off an explosive device in her tomb, killing himself while burying Sekhmet once again to avenge his sister’s murder, The Doctor subsequently cured Erimem with a transfusion of his own blood (Sekhmet’s attack having weakened him enough to activate the regenerative palates in his blood without actually triggering a true regeneration).
+To this end, Sekhmet was able to transmit a weak telepathic signal that would lure the required females to her, her first victim being the mother of Peladon’s current king Pelleas while the second was Alyxlyr, a princess of the Ice Warriors who had recently been appointed Peladon’s new ambassador.
+The third such female was the Earth princess Pandora, sent to Peladon as part of an arranged marriage to Pelleas to grant Earth access to Peladon’s mineral riches.
+Although Sekhmet attempted to use the Fifth Doctor’s companion Erimem as one of the Royals to break the lock - Erimem having nearly been appointed pharaoh in ancient Egypt before political manipulations of the time drove her to depart with The Doctor and Peri -, Erimem was able to trick Sekhmet by poisoning her own blood with a distillation of mandrake root.
+This taint in her blood disrupted Sekhmet’s escape and weakening her enough for Alyxlr’s brother Zixlyr to set off an explosive device in her tomb, killing himself while burying Sekhmet once again to avenge his sister’s murder, The Doctor was then able to cure Erimem with a transfusion of his own blood, Sekhmet’s attack having weakened him enough to activate the regenerative palates in his blood without actually triggering a true regeneration

 Video - Pyramids of Mars